gvwilson/fiction/iffy/index.md

 It doesn't get along with my upgrades as well as I'd like.
 If I don't re-set every few years my central nervous system starts to glitch.
-I used to be able to get it fixed in Newfoundland, but since the civil war re-started..."
+I used to be able to get it fixed in Newfoundland, but since the civil war re-started…"
 He shrugged.
 "As far as I know,
-that base is the last place on Earth with the gear I need."
+that base is the only other place on Earth with the gear I need that isn't run by machines."

 The governor nodded slowly.
 "Interesting.